 Cost: Adults cost AR $800 while kids from 6-12 years old are only $200 Pesos.

-Spotting Animals: Coatis, jaguars, and toucans all call the Iguazu Falls in Argentina home.
+Wildlife: Coatis, jaguars, and toucans all call the Iguazu Falls in Argentina home.
 Coatis are raccoon-like creatures that roam freely through the park.
-Beware they are pros at snatching bags and food!
+Beware, as they are pros at snatching bags and food!

-Staying Sun and Insect Safe: Your packing list for the day should start with a passport, credit card, sunblock, and insect repellent.
+Safety: Your packing list for the day should start with a passport, credit card, sunblock, and insect repellent.
 The sun is extremely powerful even on cloudy days.
-The jungle bugs that are found in Iguazu Falls National Park are not ones you want to mess around with either!
+Jungle bugs that are found in Iguazu Falls National Park are not ones you want to mess around with either.

-Iguazu Falls Boat Ride: One of the most popular park adventures is the Iguazu Falls Boat Ride.
-Unfortunately, this is not included in your park admission ticket.
-You can read all about our experience and if it’s worth the extra money below!
+Iguazu Falls Boat Ride: One of the most popular park adventures is this Iguazu Falls Boat Ride.
+Know that it’s not included in your park admission ticket.
+However, after reading our article, we think you’ll see that it’s totally worth it!

 Arriving at Iguazu Falls in Argentina